department-of-veterans-affairs/va.gov-team/products/ask-va/design/Fields, options and labels/Field removal.md

 - We heard this field may be important to certain stakeholders, particularly those who were involved in getting `Town Hall` added.
 However, Kathleen Reavy confirmed with Debi Bevins (Office of the Secretary) that they no longer need the `Town Hall` option.

 ### Next step
-- We will recommend to the CCB that this field is removed from the form.
+- We will recommend to the Ask VA Change Control Board that this field is removed from the form.

 ## Gender
 This field is currently optional and allows a free-text response.
 The form asks for gender from submitters and sometimes dependents.